 Making a Backup and Disaster Recovery system robust, secure and ready for new challenges.

 Replibit is a backup & recovery system based on Linux, ZFS (backups), KVM (virtualization) and Python & Angular (backend and web interface).
-Replibit creates backups from Windows systems and stores these backups in both on-site and off-site servers so they can be recovered at any time.
+Replibit creates backups from Windows systems and stores multiple copies in both on- and off-site servers so they can be recovered at any time.

-Replibit’s architecture is actually very clever: a small program called agent is installed on every Windows computer needing backup.
-This program generates incremental backup images from the Windows system using Shadow Copy.
-Backup files are transferred immediately over the local network on a fast connection to an Ubuntu Server called Appliance.
-Replibit’s Appliance offers a web interface where system administrators can manage backups, mount them as devices and even initiate a virtualized windows system from any of the backups.
+Replibit's architecture is quite clever and includes three main components: Agent, Appliance, and Vault.
+Agent is a small program that is installed on every Windows computer requiring backup.
+The program automatically generates incremental backup images from the Windows system using Shadow Copy.
+These backup files are then immediately transferred over the local network to Appliance, a Ubuntu server that allows system administrators to manage backups, mount them as devices, and even initiate a virtualized windows system from any of the backups.
+As a last resort, backups also get stored on an off-site Ubuntu server called Vault, ensuring that all backup files are accessible even after a complete disaster at the customer's location.

 - Continued development of a FUSE File System for BDR (Backup Disaster Recovery) that automatically transforms non-bootable device snapshots in exact drive images from the original machine (C++).